5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 ### Possible causes
 - Using an incorrect or sub-optimal `AAPL,ig-platform-id` for your iGPU
-- Misconfigured framebuffer patch with incorrect flags for the used cable/connector
+- Misconfigured framebuffer patch with incorrect BusID and/or flags for the used cable/connector

 ### Solution
-- Modify framebuffer patch for your iGPU
+- Modify framebuffer patch for your iGP

 ### Supported Connection Types
 - **HDMI** &rarr; **HDMI**